-A home built inside Bartle Hall, featuring the latest in construction materials and decorating trends has been a special attraction for many years.
-The Home Show has included community groups such as Wayside Waifs and other pet adoption efforts, an Ask a Builder booth and appearances by well-known architects, interior decorators and home improvement experts.
+A home built inside Bartle Hall, featuring the latest in construction materials and decorating trends, has been a special attraction for many years.
+The Home and Lifestyle Show has included community groups such as Wayside Waifs and other pet adoption efforts, an Ask a Builder booth and appearances by well-known architects, interior decorators and home improvement experts.

 For 70+ years, the Home Builders Association has offered Kansas City the most current and wide-ranging displays of home improvement, technology, and decorating ideas as well as a fun-filled day with activities for all ages.
 Decorating trends may come and go, technology and house construction is ever-improving, but home remains the place where memories are made.
 The members of the Home Builders Association of Greater Kansas City are proud to offer local residents a chance to experience the best ways to make their home a place of comfort and beauty.